 3 points for contact within own continent,

-6 points for outside own continent (DX QSO). - Multipliers: DXCC Countries and OK stations on each band.
+6 points for outside own continent (DX QSO) - Multipliers:

-- Final score: Total points all bands x (total DXCC countries in all bands + OK stations in all bands).
+- for all stations outside OK/OL: total points on all bands x (total DXCC countries in all bands + OK stations in all bands),

 Cabrillo Specification: